-Brendan is a first-year student in the Global Politics and Security concentration in the MSFS program.
+Brendan is a second-year student in the Global Politics and Security concentration in the Master of Science in Foreign Service (MSFS) program.
 The Rochester, Michigan native holds a Bachelor of Arts in International Relations from Michigan State University.
 Though he has a particularly strong interest in the European Union and the transatlantic relationship, he is also dedicated to his home state of Michigan and Metro Detroit policy.
 His research interests include ethnic nationalism and secession movements, both of which he witnessed and reported on first-hand as a Political Section Intern at the U.S. Embassy in Madrid.

 Brendan is a proud child of the auto industry and U.S. infrastructure nerd, so he pays avid attention to U.S. transportation policy, and the integration of technology into the democratic process.

 Before MSFS, Brendan worked as the Public Events Coordinator at the Detroit Zoological Society where he was also the Administrative and Financial Chair of the Michigan Alliance for Cultural Accessibility.
 After MSFS, he intends to return to the Metro Detroit public sector to dedicate himself to the advancement of equitable progress for Michiganders.